Loop Architecture

 act: [jira, slack] # systems it writes back to

-prompt: Detect incidents; open a Jira ticket and post to Slack
+instructions: Detect incidents; open a Jira ticket and post to Slack

 - id: sync-docs